eGain/playwright-transformer/README.md

 } else {
   console.error('Errors:', result.errors);
 }

-// Or transform only the first file const firstFileResult = await transformer.transform();
 ```

 > **Note:** The `transform()` function and `transformer.transform()` method process only the first test file found in the input directory.
 Use `transformer.transformAll()` to process all files.